-Since the origination of our fund we have only ever considered US life insurance policies.
-What motivates us to look at USA life insurance policies above all others?
-Below we name the most motivating features to consider the USA life polices for your life settlements investment.
+Since the origination of our fund, we have only ever considered US life insurance policies.
+What motivates us to buy US life settlements policies above all others?
+Below we name the most motivating features to consider the USA life policies for your life settlements investment.

 1. The US Legislative Environment for Life Settlements